nasa/edsc-smart-handoffs/README.md

 ### Parameters

-* collectionGibsLayers: GIBS Layer names associated with the collection
 * collectionMetadata: Collection metadata from CMR in UMM-C format
   * Currently only `conceptId` and `shortName` are used.
 * searchContext: Collection Search context